JosephineJohnson/rdss-archivematica/compose/README.md

 This will include additional services defined in [docker-compose.am-shib.yml](docker-compose.am-shib.yml) in addition to those in [docker-compose.dev.yml](docker-compose.dev.yml).

 By default this will include the local example Shibboleth IdP in [docker-compose.shib-local.yml](docker-compose.shib-local.yml) too.
 In future it may be possible to define a different Shibboleth IdP using the `SHIBBOLETH_IDP` environment variable (e.g. to use the UKAMF or UKAMF test IdPs).
 Alternatively, the `SHIBBOLETH_IDP_ENTITY_ID` and `SHIBBOLETH_IDP_METADATA_URL` environment variables may be used to override this.
 To use an alternative IdP and prevent the local IdP from being created, use `SHIBBOLETH_IDP=false`.

-To enable Shibboleth integration and NextCloud, use

-	make all ENV=dev SHIBBOLETH_CONFIG=archivematica NEXTCLOUD_ENABLED=true

 After a successful build of the Shibboleth-enabled Archivematica services and NextCloud service you should find you have the following services listed by `make list SHIBBOLETH_CONFIG=archivematica NEXTCLOUD_ENABLED=true`: